Information for Applicants

 Mechanics at about the level of Goldstein's Classical Mechanics; electromagnetism at the level of Reitz and Milford's Foundations of Electromagnetic Theory; atomic and nuclear physics at the level of R.B.
 Leighton's Modern Physics; introductory quantum mechanics at the level of Dicke and Wittke's Introduction to Quantum Mechanics, and advanced calculus at the level of T.M.
 Apostol's Mathematical Analysis.

 Should I apply to Physics or Astronomy?

 There is a considerable amount of research in astrophysics carried out in the Physics Department.
 It is not unusual for faculty in Astronomy to supervise Physics students or for Astronomy students to find astrophysics advisors in the Physics Department.
 Students who are not sure whether they want to work in astrophysics or in other areas of physics should apply to the Physics Department.
-Students wishing to do observational astronomy should apply to the Astronomy Department.
 Students who already know they want to work in nuclear and particle astrophysics, gravitational-wave astrophysics, or on space-based projects in cosmic-ray, gamma-ray, X-ray or infrared astronomy, should apply to the Physics Department.
 Research on ground-based submillimeter, infrared and radio astronomy (including instrumentation) goes on in both departments.
 There are students in theoretical astrophysics from both Physics and Astronomy, although most come from Physics.